Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions

 Foreplan needs to encode the current state compactly to efficiently reason about indistinguishable variables.
-Thus, in this subsection, we describe how Foreplan treats indistinguishable objects in rfMDPs.
-Namely, Foreplan can tame the information to store: Foreplan does not need to keep track of objects that could be differentiated by their history.
+Thus, in this subsection, we describe how Foreplan treats indistinguishable objects for computations using rfMDPs.
+Foreplan does not need to keep track of objects that could be differentiated by their history.
 Rather, with each action and new time step, the history is swept away and the objects remain indistinguishable because of the first-order Markov assumption.
-The basic idea of our state representation is inspired by Counting Random Variables (CRVs)~\cite{crv} and we extend them for use in out state representation.
+To compactly represent the state, the basic idea is to \emph{count} the objects for which the PRVs are true or false, using the idea of Counting Random Variables (CRVs)~\cite{crv}.
+When evaluating a parfactor, the joint assignment to the PRVs is needed, rather than individual counts for each PRV.
 It is sufficient to count the number of occurrences of each possible truth-value assignment to the groundings of the \emph{input} PRVs of a parfactor in a histogram.
-The \emph{input} PRVs are the ones representing the current state.
-Counting only the input PRVs is sufficient, because all possible next states are iterated separately, which we describe in the next subsection.
-Focusing only on the counts for the groups enables Foreplan to use a much simpler state space representation, namely the set of possible histograms.
-We now describe in more detail how to count the assignments.
+The \emph{input} PRVs of a parfactor are the ones representing the current state.
+Counting only the input PRVs is sufficient, because all possible next states are iterated separately later.
+But some parfactors may be defined over PRVs defined over different logvars, like $f_3$ in Figure~\ref{fig:epidemic_lifted} is defined over $Travel(M)$ and $Epidemic$.
+Given the counts for $Travel(M)$ and $Epidemic$ separately is enough, since these PRVs do not depend on each other.
+But how does Foreplan recognize which PRVs depend on which PRVs?
+For answering this question, we propose the \emph{relational cost graph} to identify the dependencies between PRVs and identify the groups that need to be counted jointly.
+Focusing only on the counts for the groups enables Foreplan to use a much simpler state space representation, namely the set of possible histograms, compared to the grounded state space representation, which is the Cartesian product over the domains of all state variables.
+We now describe how to count the assignments in more detail.